dawanda/serviced/HACKING.md

   string name;            # such as production, jail1, staging1, staging2, ...
   string display_name;
-  Instance[] instances;   # list of service instances currently running }
+  Instance[] instances;   # list of service instances currently running Cluster cluster;        # the reource cluster this env is running on }

 Instance {